MohammadHeydari/GraphSAGE-GAT-Cora-Dataset/README.md

 This repository contains implementations of Graph Attention Networks (GAT) and GraphSAGE using both PyTorch Geometric and TensorFlow GNN frameworks.
 These models are used for node classification tasks on graph-structured data.

 ## Files
--PyTorch_GAT_GraphSAGE.ipynb → Implementation of GAT and GraphSAGE using PyTorch Geometric (PyG)
+- PyTorch_GAT_GraphSAGE.ipynb → Implementation of GAT and GraphSAGE using PyTorch Geometric (PyG)

--TensorFlow_GAT_GraphSAGE.ipynb → Implementation of GAT and GraphSAGE using TensorFlow GNN.
+- TensorFlow_GAT_GraphSAGE.ipynb → Implementation of GAT and GraphSAGE using TensorFlow GNN.

 ## Getting Started
 Install Dependencies